Skip to main content

 Hitachi is supported by procurement partners which establish and maintain our value chain in wide business areas.
 It is important for Hitachi to have support from procurement partners and liaise with them to achieve the carbon neutrality through the value chain.

 Our initiatives to reduce the upstream CO2 emissions in the value chain include Scope 3 Category 1*3 with the effort of procurement partners.
 In FY2021, Hitachi Group Sustainable Procurement Guidelines *4 were distributed to all procurement partners to raise awareness and promote understanding.
-Also, we requested our procurement partners to measure CO2 emissions, set and disclose a CO2 reduction goal and promote initiatives to minimize CO2 emissions.
+Also, we requested our procurement partners to measure GHG emissions, set and disclose a GHG reduction goal and promote initiatives to minimize GHG emissions.

 In order to calculate CO2 emission of Scope 3 Category 1, Purchased Goods and Services, in the value chain upstream, we use the spend basis method to cover entire group procurement activities and also reflect the primary data obtained from procurement partners into the calculation in part.
 We ensure that the primary data collection from procurement partners are through our engagement and utilize a third-party sustainability evaluation platform, EcoVadis.

 We are also promoting collaboration with procurement partners to reduce Scope 3 Category 1.
-In FY2022, we selected 21 companies as environmental advanced partners in the context of Scope 3 Category 1, explained above, in order to promote the CO2 reduction activities of our procurement partners.
-These 21 partners represent companies most proactive in addressing climate change and are also important to Hitachi’s business activities.
+We selected 21 companies as environmental advanced partners in FY2022.
+We held discussions with these partners regarding CO2 reduction and calculation methods, information collection and analysis methods, and how to use such methods.
+Making use of this knowledge and methods, we expanded our target to approximately 100 companies in FY2023 to promote reduction activities.
 We will analyze the information on CO2 reduction measures and calculation methods obtained from the discussions with environmental advanced partners and utilize it for future CO2 reduction activities in the upstream value chain.

 In addition, all new aluminum ingots (AL≥99.7%, standard block) procured for domestic use in Japan beginning in FY2023 will be, in principle, manufactured using hydroelectric power generation to contribute to reduced CO2 emissions.
 In this way, we incorporate and give consideration to environmentally friendly procurement, including product materials that utilize renewable energy, new technologies, and recycled materials.